When I was a child, the one creature that I had the greatest aversion to was Ticks.

 Don’t feel the need to prioritize other people’s feelings over your own.
 Enable people to take responsibility for themselves and their own emotional responses.
 We can support each other to find this novel way by embodying it ourselves.

-4. Discover your
+4. Discover your heartfelt yes & no

 A core component of weak boundaries is feeling overwhelmed.
 This happens because we often say yes to too much and end up filling our plate beyond our ability to digest it all.
 We end up exhausting ourselves and then biting back in anger and frustration at others.